astrolytics-io/nucleus-analytics/README.md

 # nucleus-analytics [![npm](https://img.shields.io/npm/v/nucleus-analytics.svg)](https://www.npmjs.com/package/nucleus-analytics)

-Isomorphic analytics and bug tracking for browser, Node.js, Electron and NW.js desktop applications.
+Isomorphic analytics and error tracking library for browser, Node.js, Electron and NW.js desktop applications.

 We made it as simple as possible to report the data you need to analyze your app and improve it.